 The precrisis output position (which identifies the starting position of output relative to trend) and the initial change in output during the first year of the crisis (which indicates the severity of the crisis in the short run) are potentially important control variables.
 Both the small-scale OLS results and the BMA analysis indicate that the severity of the crisis, measured by the first-year change in output, has strong predictive power for medium-run output losses (Table 1, Row 20).
 A one-percentage point fall in output relative to trend in the first year of the crisis is associated with a 1.1-1.8 percentage gap between output and the precrisis trend by year T+7.
 This result underscores the notion that banking crises have long-lasting effects on output.
-The finding also appeals to a wider literature related to output fluctuations.
 At the same time, a depressed level of output relative to trend before the crisis appears to carry over, and is associated with a significantly larger medium-run output loss (Table 1, Row 19).
 Based on these results, the two initial output variables are included as controls in all the remaining regressions.